-The first step to making these DIY graveyard terrariums is to choose a vessel to house it in.
-We choose these glass geometric planters.
+The first step to making a DIY graveyard terrarium is to choose a vessel.
+We chose these glass geometric planters.
 However, if you prefer another style, go for it.
-Terrariums can come in many different sizes and shapes.
-Most are glass; however, plastic may be a better choice for those with pets.
-They also come in hanging varieties, like these options here.
-No matter the style you choose, just be sure it’s large enough to house at least one plant and Halloween trinket.
+Terrariums come in many sizes and shapes.
+Most are glass; however, plastic may be a better choice if you have pets.
+No matter the style you choose, be sure it’s large enough to hold at least one plant and a few Halloween trinkets.

 Step Two: Choose Your Plants & Soil

 Next, you’ll need to choose your plant (or plants).
-When it comes to choosing the plants to include in your DIY graveyard terrariums, you have a lot of creative freedom.
-Succulents and air plants are most commonly found in open terrariums because it allows the moisture to evaporate.
+Succulents and air plants are often found in open terrariums.
 On the other hand, moss does better in an enclosed terrarium.
-If you need help deciding on the type of plants to include in your own terrarium, you can refer to this guide here.
-Because you’ll be putting live plants in your terrarium, you’ll need to include a one-inch layer of potting soil as the base.
-If you choose an enclosed terrarium, you’ll need to begin with a layer of charcoal to allow for drainage.
+If you need help deciding on which plants to include in your terrarium, you check out this terrarium plant guide.
+You’ll need to include a one-inch layer of potting soil as the base.
+If you opt for an enclosed terrarium, begin with a layer of charcoal to allow for drainage.

 Step Three: Choose Your Decorations

 And now, the best part: choosing your Halloween decorations!
-If you want to create a DIY graveyard terrarium, you’ll want to choose tiny headstones and skeletons.
-You can buy small, spooky additions to your terrarium in lots of places.
-We found some cheap skeletons at the dollar store.
-You can also order some from Amazon, or buy them at a pop-up Halloween spot.
-Tip: Spray paint your plastic skeletons gold to create a similar look to our terrariums.
+If you want to create a DIY graveyard terrarium, we recommend purchasing some tiny headstones and skeletons.
+Look for them at the dollar store, or buy them at a pop-up Halloween shop.
+Tip: Spray paint your plastic skeletons gold to create a sophisticated spooky vibe.

-Now, it’s finally time to assemble your terrarium.
+Now, it’s time to assemble your terrarium.
 Follow these instructions.
-Note, these instructions are for assembling an open-container terrarium.
+(Note: These instructions are for assembling an open container terrarium.)

 - Add an approximately one-inch layer of potting soil to the base of your terrarium’s vessel.

-- Next, add a layer of stones, pebbles or gravel.
-We used black fish tank pebbles, which you can buy at pretty much any pet store.
-In addition to the black pebbles, we added some extra gray stones to give it some more dynamic texture.
+- Next, add a layer of stones, pebbles, or gravel.
+We used black fish tank pebbles, which you can buy at any pet store.
+In addition to the black pebbles, we added some extra gray stones to give it a more dynamic texture.

 - Now you’ll add your plants.
-Dig a small hole (or holes) in the soil and gravel to place your plant(s) in so they can take root.
-If you’re adding multiple plants to your terrarium, be they have enough room to grow without touching.
-Once your plants are placed, fill in the holes again.
+Dig a small hole (or holes) in the soil and gravel to place your plant(s) so they can take root.
+If you’re adding multiple plants to your terrarium, be sure they have enough room to grow.
+Once your plants are placed, fill in the holes again with soil.

 - Don’t forget to water your terrarium regularly to keep your plants alive!